 In-person worship has resumed at UniLu.

 There are, of course, some adjustments we will have to make, and you will find those outlined below.
-Some will be a nice change from the restrictions of the last 16 months; others will seem unnecessarily restrictive to some of you.
+Some will be a nice change from the restrictions from 2020 and 2021; others will seem unnecessarily restrictive to some of you.
 While you might be safe without some of the policies outlined below, not everyone is.
 So, we are asking people to accommodate some inconveniences for the common good.
 The Council has approved these policies, which were drafted by the Covid-19 Advisory Team, because we want to make the space safe for everyone.

 In-person worship has resumed at UniLu.

 There are, of course, some adjustments we will have to make, and you will find those outlined below.
-Some will be a nice change from the restrictions of the last 16 months; others will seem unnecessarily restrictive to some of you.
+Some will be a nice change from the restrictions from 2020 and 2021; others will seem unnecessarily restrictive to some of you.
 While you might be safe without some of the policies outlined below, not everyone is.
 So, we are asking people to accommodate some inconveniences for the common good.
 The Council has approved these policies, which were drafted by the Covid-19 Advisory Team, because we want to make the space safe for everyone.

 When you come to worship in person

-We now utilize Zoom within the Sanctuary, in order to allow Zoom participants (worldwide) and in-Sanctuary participants to worship together on an equal footing.
-This includes a flatscreen TV, 3 unobtrusive cameras, 2 invisible microphones, and 1 invisible speaker.
-While each Zoom participant can choose whether to turn their camera on or off, we will leave cameras on in the Sanctuary for the duration of the service.
-(Note that we are using a Portal set-top box as a Zoom participant with a smart speaker.
+We utilize Zoom in the Sanctuary to allow remote and in-person participants to worship together on an equal footing.
+While each Zoom participant can choose whether to turn their camera on or off, we will leave cameras and microphones on in the Sanctuary for the duration of the service.
+(We use a Portal set-top box as a Zoom participant with a smart speaker.
 Speech and face recognition are disabled.
-We will evaluate replacements as we learn more about our requirements.
-If you feel called to in-person worship but don’t want to be on camera, please let Pastor know as soon as possible so that we can direct you to chairs that will not be on camera.)
-We will continue to use a password-protected Zoom link in-order to observe proper security measures.
+If you don’t want to be on camera, please let Pastor or today's Zoom Chief know and we can direct you to chairs that will not be on camera.)

 Offerings are now received remotely and in-person.
 Please consider to make your tithings online, here.

-We now utilize Zoom within the Sanctuary, in order to allow Zoom participants (worldwide) and in-Sanctuary participants to worship together on an equal footing.
-This includes a flatscreen TV, 3 unobtrusive cameras, 2 invisible microphones, and 1 invisible speaker.
-While each Zoom participant can choose whether to turn their camera on or off, we will leave cameras on in the Sanctuary for the duration of the service.
-(Note that we are using a Portal set-top box as a Zoom participant with a smart speaker.
+We utilize Zoom in the Sanctuary to allow remote and in-person participants to worship together on an equal footing.
+While each Zoom participant can choose whether to turn their camera on or off, we will leave cameras and microphones on in the Sanctuary for the duration of the service.
+(We use a Portal set-top box as a Zoom participant with a smart speaker.
 Speech and face recognition are disabled.
-We will evaluate replacements as we learn more about our requirements.
-If you feel called to in-person worship but don’t want to be on camera, please let Pastor know as soon as possible so that we can direct you to chairs that will not be on camera.)
-We will continue to use a password-protected Zoom link in-order to observe proper security measures.
+If you don’t want to be on camera, please let Pastor or today's Zoom Chief know and we can direct you to chairs that will not be on camera.)

 Offerings are now received remotely and in-person.
 Please consider to make your tithings online, here.